 Kind: instance method of View

-- Returns this
+Returns: Rasti.View - Returns this for chaining.

-Param | Type | Description |
+| Param | Type | Description |

-[events] | object |
+| [events] | object |

-Object in the format {'event selector' : 'listener'} .
+Object in the format {'event selector' : 'listener'}.
 Used to bind delegated event listeners to the root element. |

 Example